 1000 Asp Ave Room 127

 For additional information about submitting transcripts contact the Office of Admissions & Recruitment at 405-325-2151 or email email@example.com.

 After you register for your New Sooner Orientation Day, you will receive a math offer from the University of Oklahoma.
 Your math offer will include a list of math courses you can enroll in based on your ACT/SAT scores and your high school academic experiences.
 It is very important you send OU any updated ACT/SAT scores as soon as possible, so you can receive your most accurate math offer.
-After registering for your Orientation Day, beginning in March, you can also log in and see your math offer on your New Sooner Orientation registration confirmation page.
+After registering for your Orientation Day, you can log in and see your math offer on your New Sooner Orientation registration confirmation page.
 Your academic advisor will go over your math offer during your New Sooner Orientation Day.

 If you would like to be placed into a higher math course you can assess with our ALEKS math placement assessment.
 If you have questions about your math offer, the math assessment, concurrent enrollment credit, AP/IB exams, or credit from another university, please click here.

 The items listed below are not mandatory to complete prior to becoming a Sooner, however, we encourage you to review the list as some items may be of interest to you!

 OU MoneyCoaches partner with you to develop a plan to fund your college degree.
 By completing the Financial Success Plan prior to your New Sooner Orientation Day, you will lay the foundation for your work together.
 You will meet your personal MoneyCoach during New Sooner Orientation, who will introduce you to the many financial opportunities we offer and help complete your Financial Success Plan for college.
 Your MoneyCoach will serve as your financial advisor throughout your time at OU and will be there to celebrate with you as you earn your OU degree.
 We encourage you to visit with your family as you work on your Financial Success Plan.